-(ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; □ Potentially Significant Impact \boxtimes Less than Significant Impact Less Than Significant With Mitigation Incorporated No Impact Less than Significant Impact: As described in Section X.a) above, required BMPs would be implemented consistent with the requirements of the County BMP Design Manual during construction to control storm flows.
-As described in Section X.a) above, site drainage would remain the same cost-construction.
+- (ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; - □ Potentially Significant Impact ⊠ Less than Significant Impact - □ Less Than Significant With Mitigation □ No Impact □ Incorporated control storm flows.
+As described in Section X.a) above, site drainage would remain the same post-construction.
 Runoff from the buildings and parking lots would be directed towards a series of valley gutters, curb and gutters, drainage inlets, and landscaping that would be used to collect and convey runoff to BMPs on-site.
 Compliance with the required NPDES permit would reduce stormwater runoff from the project site by promoting infiltration, minimizing impervious surfaces, and ensuring no net increase in flows over the existing condition through hydromodification processes.
 Therefore, the project would not substantially alter the existing drainage pattern in a manner that would substantially increase the rate or amount of surface runoff, and impacts would be less than significant.
-Moreover, the project would not contribute to a cumulativor increase in the rate or amount of runoff, because the prelevation or runoff exiting the site, as detailed above. (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or □ Potentially Significant Impact \boxtimes Less than Significant Impact Less Than Significant With Mitigation Incorporated No Impact ess than Significant Impact: The project would increase on-site impervious surfaces which could